Projection-free Online Learning with Arbitrary Delays: Main Results

 \subsection{Preliminaries}

-We consider the problem of OCO with unknown delays \citep{Quanrud15,DOGD-SC}.
+We consider the problem of OCO with arbitrary delays \citep{Joulani13,Quanrud15}.
 Similar to the standard OCO, in each round $t=1,\dots,T$, the player first chooses a decision $\x_t$ from the decision set $\K$, and then the adversary selects a convex function $f_t(\x)$.
-However, different from the standard OCO, the gradient $\g_t=\nabla f_t(\x_t)$ is revealed at the end of round $t+d_t-1$, where $d_t\geq 1$ denotes an arbitrary and unknown delay.
-As a result, the player actually receives gradients $\{\g_k|k\in\F_t\}$ at the end of round $t$, where Then, we recall the standard definition for strongly convex functions \citep{Boyd04}. \begin{myDef} A function $f(\x):\K\to\mathbb{R}$ is called $\beta$-strongly convex over $\K$ if it holds that
+However, different from the standard OCO, the gradient $\nabla f_t(\x_t)$ is revealed at the end of round $t+d_t-1$, where $d_t\geq 1$ denotes an arbitrary delay.
+As a result, the player actually receives gradients $\{\nabla f_k(\x_k)|k\in\F_t\}$ at the end of round $t$, where Then, we recall the definitions of smooth functions and strongly convex functions \citep{optimization_book,Boyd04}. \begin{myDef} A function $f(\x):\K\to\mathbb{R}$ is called $\alpha$-smooth over $\K$ if for all $\x,\mathbf{y}\in \K$, it holds that

-for all $\x,\mathbf{y}\in \K$. \end{myDef} Next, we introduce the definition for strongly convex sets \citep{Gaber_ICML_15}. \begin{myDef} A convex set $\K\in\mathbb{R}^n$ is called $\beta_K$-strongly convex if it holds that